kloudysky/blockup/README.md

 ## Live Messaging
 ![Messaging](README_assets/messaging.gif)

 Blockup allows users to send live text message and emoji.
-In addtion, by utilizing web speech api, Blockup provides users to record their vioce and convert it to text, so users can send their live vioce to text messages.
+In addtion, by utilizing web speech api, Blockup provides users to record their vioce and convert it to text, so users can send their live voice to text messages.

 ```js